officialnico/py-tutorial/open_sesame.md

 `text = text.strip()`

+ strip is a string function that you can use on any string variable of your, just like `st.lower()`

- that will get rid of any spaces on the outsides of the string
+ `st.strip()`  will get rid of any spaces on the outsides of the string